 - Gianyar: Challenge yourself by doing white water rafting, some nice waterfalls: Tukad Cepung, Tibumana, or Tegenungan.
 Learn the process in silver-making at Celuk Village.

 - Bedugul:Beautifully surrounded by the mountain area and lake, visit the famous Pura Ulun Danu Beratan.
 Going up a bit there is photo spot named Wanagiri viewing the stunning Lake Buyan and Tamblingan.
+You might also want to stay in Munduk Moding Plantation and get your perfect IG shot there.

 - Mengwi: See Taman Ayun Temple